azzeddine2017/MyCTiger/README.md

 This is a prototype of the idea (Could be extended by interested developers with their own libraries and DSLs).

-Development and testing are performed using MS-Windows, Ring 1.24, and TCC.
+Development and testing are performed using MS-Windows, Ring 1.24, and TCC (Exists in the Tools folder).

 To build Tiger.exe, run build.bat after installing the Ring programming language.